hamdiozdemir/python-flask-sciencelow/README.md

 API

+ - ./api/title/<string:searchkey>/        returns the records that titles includes the searching keyword
- - ./api/abstract/<string:searchkey>/        returns the records that titles have the searching keyword
+ - ./api/abstract/<string:searchkey>/        returns the records that abstract includes the searching keyword
  - ./api/year/<string:year>/       returns the records that published in the year given
  - ./api/top_keywords/<string:limit>/       returns the records that top common keywords with the lenght given